oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Modify the _comment_ on the `kind` property to remove mention of `"package"` and `"function"`.
     (The property is a `string`, not an `enum`, so only the comment needs to change.)

-- [Issue #285](https://github.com/oasis-tcs/sarif-spec/issues/285): "Provide a mechanism to associate a result with an invocation."

-    In the `resultProvenance` object:

-    - Add an `invocationIndex` property of type `integer`, optional.